Learn How to Make a Million Dollars On Amazon: 20 Pro Tips to Grow Your Business (Fast)

 There is always a reason behind doing anything.
 You eat because you’re hungry.
-You exercise because you want to look and feel better.
+Also, you exercise because you want to look and feel better.
 You start a business because you want freedom.

 When starting a business, you might get stuck on your mission statement.
 Let me make it easy for you.
 Your company’s Why is to serve your customers.
 You serve your customers by helping them get closer to their goals.

 Making money is important but it’s not your company’s Why.
-Your responsibilities as a business leader is to listen to your customers and solve their problems.
+Your responsibilities as a business leader are to listen to your customers and solve their problems.